-The Davis County Auditors 2017 Certified Tax Rate for South Weber City was .000815, a decrease of approximately 7.5% from last year.
+The Davis County Auditor's 2018 Certified Tax Rate for South Weber City is .000769, a decrease of approximately 5.7% from the previous year.
+This 2018 rate was adopted by the city council on June 19, 2018.
 The Certified Tax Rate is based on the previous years assessed valuations across the entire city and the amount of property tax received.
 The Certified Tax Rate will go up or down as needed to arrive at the same amount of tax the City received the prior year.
 The only way the City can get more property taxes than allowed by the Certified Tax Rate is to hold a Truth in Taxation hearing and make a case for a tax increase to the public.
-The Davis County Auditors 2017 certified tax rate revenue for South Weber City was \$320,911.
+The Davis County Auditors 2018 certified tax rate revenue for South Weber City is \$331,985.
 No tax increases are requested in the Fiscal Year 2018-2019 budget.